Lee Filters at Wadakura Fountain Park in 2017

 Reducing the amount of light available means the shutter needs to be open longer to get a good exposure.
 The result is those silky-smooth pictures of waterfalls we see on the internet.
 Or there are pictures of people walking like ghosts through a scene.
 You can get some other cool effects using them too.
 Whoever invented them was a clever person.

 I was eager to try my new Lee Filters on the Fujifilm X-T2.
 My first target was Wadakura Fountain Park near the Imperial Palace in Chiyoda ward!
-It is a great Tokyo photo spot thanks to its fountains and a waterfall.
-The large amount of water flying around is perfect for making silky-smooth pictures.
+Thanks to its fountains and a waterfall, it is a great Tokyo photo spot.
+Lots of water fly around making it perfect for long exposures.

 It wasn’t the best day for photography when I arrived.
-The skies were quite overcast, but I wanted to try the filters.
-Still, I was pretty happy, though less cloud would have been welcome in the end.
+The skies were overcast, but I wanted to try the filters.
+Still, I was pretty happy, though less cloud would have been welcome.
 After roughly four hours of shooting, I went home with forty-two pictures.
 In the end, I only deleted two.

 How did the Lee Filters perform?